What happens to your feedback?

 The most important thing to know is that every bit of feedback we receive is read by staff and helps to improve our services.

-Anybody is able to read feedback about Nottinghamshire Healthcare – we think it’s very important to be honest about what we’re doing well and what we need to improve.
-Our staff working in services read their feedback and are expected to listen without defensiveness, wherever possible using what you have said to praise staff, improve services and improve how we care for people.
-Every service produces a report every six months to tell us what they have changed as a result of feedback.
+Staff working in our services read their feedback and are expected to listen without defensiveness, wherever possible using what you have said to praise staff, improve services and improve how we care for people.

 We let you know how your feedback is making a difference

 Check our ‘You Said, Together We Did’ boards in services to see what we’ve changed as a result of your feedback

 Services report on how they’re listening to feedback and what they’re changing as a result